asiminah/asiminah.github.io/_projects/gradapps.md

 4. Reach out to current grad students and professors to get more information about the program and environment.
 5. Visit and decide whether you would be happy there!

+## Writing the personal statement

+Advice

+## Letters of recommendation

+What